stowball/hucssley/rethinking-css.md

 While the syntax of, and writing CSS is very easy to learn and understand, product development teams the world over equally struggle with how to define and implement a maintainable, scalable CSS architecture.

 Part of the problem is that CSS is so easy, that everyone on the team, regardless of their expertise, will at some point write it.
-This contribution of varying skill levels often results in a slimy, distasteful tin of home-brand spaghetti and the next point…
+This contribution of varying skill levels often results in a slimy, distasteful can of home-brand spaghetti and the next point…

 ## Bloat is easy